VA Disability Glossary – Key Terms Every Veteran Should Know

 -

-Notice of Appeal: A Notice of Appeal (NOA) must be filed within 120 days of the initial BVA decision.
+Notice of Appeal: A Notice of Appeal (NOA) must be filed within 120 days of the initial Board decision.
 Our VA-Accredited Representatives here at Greene & Marusak can help you fill out and file your NOA.

 Notice of Docketing: Once the CAVC receives the NOA, it issues a Notice of Docketing.
 This document confirms that the appeal has been accepted and assigned a case number.
 It also outlines important deadlines and the next steps in the appeal process.